cburmeister/regina/README.md

-vagabond
+regina
 ===========

-Download new releases from http://www.juno.co.uk/ without leaving the prompt.
+Fetch new releases from http://www.juno.co.uk/.

 ---